Gun buyback program: Brazil

 In two gun buyback programs between 2003 and 2009, the Brazilian government collected and destroyed over 1.1 million guns.
 In 2004, the Brazilian government implemented a six-month national gun buyback program that met its stated objective of collecting 80,000 guns in less than three months.
 The government budgeted $3 million for the program, in which participants were given up to $100 per gun that they handed in.

 Part of the 2004 buyback included strengthening gun regulations such as: making it illegal to own unregistered firearms or to carry a gun outside of one's home; raising the minimum age to own a gun to 25; and imposing new penalties on those that violate these laws.
 One study suggests that the buyback "contributed to the observed reduction in firearm related mortality."

 Canada

-In May 2022, Canadian Prime Minister Justin Trudeau announced a proposed ban of handguns and a buyback program, with compensation varying from around $1,300 to more than $6,000.
-On October 21, 2022, a national freeze of handgun sales went into effect.
+In May 2022, Canada announced a series of prohibitions and a buyback program for more than 2500 makes and models of long guns which were categorized as assault-style firearms.
+Handguns remain legal to own in Canada, but registrations cannot be transferred.
+Initially, businesses were required to ship unsellable long gun and parts inventory to collection points in order to receive payment.
+A compensation program for individuals was announced January 17, 2026 with a short window of opportunity to apply for payment.
+After that period, there would be no compensation to owners.
+Following the end of the amnesty period, effected firearms would be deemed illegal and owners subject to criminal prosecution.